Composite Depreciation reduces overhead, lowers the risk of accounting errors, and makes asset management more

 - Where is composite depreciation on the Balance sheet?

-- What happens if owners remove some assets from the group?
+- What happens when assets leave the group?

 As an example, suppose that Grande Corporation owns and uses a large number of expensive resources in quite a few different categories.
 Many resource items, moreover, qualify as Balance Sheet assets.
 And, for holdings in specific classes, the firm's accountants calculate and claim depreciation expense every year, while these assets serve out their depreciable lives.
 Usually, moreover, owners derive and claim the depreciation expense separately for each eligible item.

 For certain asset classes, however, the item-by-item approach presents accountants with a task that is especially labor-intensive.
 The work, moreover, can generate copious detail that has little or no value for owners, tax authorities, or auditors.
 "Office Equipment" is, arguably, an asset class of this kind.
 For large firms, Office Equipment assets may include hundreds or thousands of similar items, all serving a similar purpose for the business.

 Nevertheless, one way or another, Grande corporation must calculate and claim depreciation expense for many Office Equipment items in these categories.